osintmatter/shortemall/README.md

 * You have installed Python - pip (at least v.
 3.8)
 * You run the tool on Linux machine
+* Google Chrome installed (only for screenshots feature)

 ## Installing
 1. Run config.py to automatically generate path variables